Image: Anéva Dubeaux

-Dance offers me the opportunity to stay curious, and bring together so many of life's conversations that I care about, to play, experiment, and discover with.
+Dance offers me the opportunity to stay curious and bring together so many of life's conversations that I care about, to play, experiment, and discover with.
 I am fascinated by incorporating the element of entertainment along with an invitation to go deeper into the mystery of life.

 In my eyes, movement is a lifetime.
 A language.
 A universal method of translating expression from the human heart, between our existence and alternate realities.
 A form of storytelling that encapsulates what we have grown to become in this lifetime.
 Intricate energy that speaks to the soul of the world, having the ability to unite generations.
 Every experience in this life is one that we dance.
 A performance we play out.
 A story we choose to tell.